Exposed To Mold? Exactly How To Get Mold Toxicity Testing To Find Out For Sure

 Next Steps

 Working with a functional medicine practitioner is one of the best ways to overcome mold toxicity.
-Not only will they be able to run the labs necessary to look at the above biomarkers, they will know how to interpret the results and translate them into actionable steps to reclaim your health.
+Not only will they be able to run the lab tests necessary to look at the above biomarkers, they will know how to interpret the results and translate them into actionable steps to reclaim your health.

 In my telehealth functional medicine clinic, we specialize in comprehensive health care.
 By looking at your environment, lab work, genetics, and current lifestyle, we are able to put together a plan of action that tackles the underlying factors contributing to mold toxicity symptoms from every angle.